genevievelyons/covid-19-simulation/README.md

 ![](./Visualizations/experiment_results/result-ss-omp-3.png)

 OpenMP reaches a nearly optimal speedup for strong scaling.
 This indicates that the communication/synchronization cost is negligible in our case.
-This is because the program is embarassingly parallel.
+This is because the program is embarrassingly parallel.
 The communication cost is limited to the I/O operation of splitting the task across the many threads.
-There is no communication/synchronization cost during the process that would greatly impact performance in non-embarassingly parallel applications.
+There is no communication/synchronization cost during the process that would greatly impact performance in non-embarrassingly parallel applications.

 #### MPI - two nodes (seconds)
 | # of tasks | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8|